2007 Indianapolis 500

 The 91st Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday May 27, 2007.
-It was the twelfth Indy 500 sanctioned by the Indy Racing League, and marked the fifth race of the 2007 IndyCar Series season.
+It was the twelfth Indianapolis 500 sanctioned by the Indy Racing League and the fifth race of the 2007 IndyCar Series season.
 Hélio Castroneves started the race on the pole position.
+This would be the final Indy 500 held during the "Split" as the open wheel unification would take place in early 2008.

 The race began at 1:11 p.m.
 EDT, and was televised in the United States on the ABC.
 The race was broadcast in high-definition for the first time.
 The race also was carried live on the IMS Radio Network and XM Satellite Radio.

 On lap 113, the race underwent a lengthy rain delay, with Tony Kanaan tentatively sitting as the leader.
 After three hours, the rain ceased, the track was dried, and the race restarted shortly before 6:15 p.m.
 EDT.
 A crash on lap 162 between Dan Wheldon and Marco Andretti brought out the yellow flag with Dario Franchitti leading.
 Under the caution, rain began falling again and officials halted the race on lap 166.
 Dario Franchitti was declared the winner after leading 34 laps during the race.

 All entries utilized ethanol, after 42 years of utilizing methanol.
 As part of a two-year roll-out, the cars used a 10% ethanol blend in 2006, and for 2007, the cars utilized a full ethanol mixture.
 Although branded as "100% percent fuel-grade", the fuel was actually a denatured 98% ethanol/2% gasoline blend (E98).
 The 2007 race was also the final 500 to see the Panoz chassis in competition.
+Jim Nabors, who sang "Back Home Again in Indiana" during the pre-race festivities twenty-nine times from 1972 to 2006, missed the 2007 race due to an illness.
+The fans were asked to sing the song in his place.

 Race schedule

-News

-The pace car for the 2007 Indy 500 was a Chevrolet Corvette.
-Patrick Dempsey was the driver.

-Kid Rock headlined the Miller Lite Carb Day concert.
-Other performers during the month included Daughtry, Saliva, Augustana, and Bräck (a band headed by the former Indy 500 champion).

-Indianapolis Colts quarterback and Super Bowl XLI MVP Peyton Manning served as the grand marshal of the IPL 500 Festival Parade on May 26, and waved the green flag to start the 2007 Indy 500.

-No testing took place prior to the start of official May activities.